confluence gantt chart

 Once you’re happy with your roadmap, click Insert, and the roadmap will be added to your Confluence space.
 If you want to edit it later, you can click on the roadmap and select the pencil icon to get back to the edit screen.

-Adding a Jira Timeline to Confluence
+How to Add a Jira Timeline to Confluence Using Macros

 Jira Timelines are Atlassian’s own solution for users looking for a Gantt chart.
 We’ll show you how to add them in Confluence in just a moment, but before we do, let’s talk about when you should go with a Jira Timeline and when a true Gantt chart is more appropriate.